 *** Another topic for another day.

-Even insurance companies, who I thought would be all over this, wasn’t.
+Even insurance companies, who I thought would be all over this, weren’t.
 Or may the NHTSA?
 Surely the government, might know?
 While I found the NHTSA website hard to navigate, once I knew what to look for (is that a corollary to the Baader-Meinhof, or merely an extension of it?), I found it.

 Painfully simple to: https://crashstats.nhtsa.dot.gov